The new generation of Tempo is here!

 Tempo Cloud for JIRA is a major milestone in our “cloud first” journey.
 Alongside the migration to the new Tempo Cloud for JIRA, we have been focusing on creating new and improved features with a focus on easier navigation and usability.
 With the latest framework, we are now able to increase the frequency of releases and add integrations with other applications.

-Here’s a sneak preview of the top three features that are in development now.
+Here’s a sneak preview of the top three features of our Jira project management tools that are in development now.

 #1 Simple time tracking with Tempo